domokosmarcell/SolarWatch/README.md

 SolarWatch is a webpage designed for showing you the sunset/sunrise time of the provided city at the provided date using the given timezone information.

+### Key Features:
+- **User Registration and Login**: Securely register and log in to access features.
+- **Get the Sunrise/Sunset Time**: Provide city name and country code where the city is located (optionally state name as well in places where its needed).
+You have to provide a date and a time zone information as well.
+For the valid country codes see this website: https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2.
+For the valid time zones see this website: https://www.php.net/manual/en/timezones.php.

 ## Built With

 - **Backend**: [ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet) (with Identity Framework and Entity Framework)